Overview of SLO calculations

-This guide presents a high-level overview of how SLOs are calculated in the Nobl9 platform.
+This guide presents a high-level overview of calculating SLOs in the Nobl9 platform.
 It is relevant to anyone who might want to dive deeper into Nobl9 SLOs and learn about:

-Assumptions underlying Threshold and Ratio metrics (aka Raw and Count metrics)
+Assumptions underlying threshold and ratio metrics (or raw and count metrics)

 The ins and outs of error budget calculations